quantiacs/documentation/en/source/user_guide/local_development.md

    **strategy.ipynb**:

         import strategy

+   > place the installation commands for external dependencies to `init.ipynb`.

 8. Run all cells to test your strategy in the Jupyter Notebook.
 Fix the errors if it is necessary.
 It is a good idea to run the file **precheck.ipynb**.